LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/parameters/_index.md

 ### Filling in the Gaps: PluralSight Content (see warning notice below)

-**At this moment, please pause your reading of the textbook and watch the PluralSight video linked below.
-This video will help fill in learning gaps that currently exist in this chapter.**
+**At this moment, please pause your reading of the textbook and complete the PluralSight learning module linked below.
+This module will help you further understand how to use filters and parameters in Tableau.**
-Once you are finished with this video, please resume reading this chapter.
+Once you are finished with this module, please resume reading this chapter.

 1. [Dynamic Interactivity with Filters and Parameters](https://app.pluralsight.com/ilx/video-courses/clips/de1124d7-2c19-45ac-9fa0-3a23067ddf3a)